darrendoyle3710/SlotMachineApplication/README.md

 ## Requirements ##
 The conception of this project involved setting up a clear structure of requirements.
-I undertook MoSCoW prioritisation techniques to get started; this a common requirements management strategy for agile based development projects.
+I undertook MoSCoW prioritization techniques to get started; this a common requirements management strategy for agile based development projects.
 I looked at project requirements under 4 scopes: **Must Have, Should Have, Could Have and Won't Have;** listed in descending order of priority.

 #### MoSCoW Requirements Diagram ####

 ![MoSCoW Requirements Diagram](Images/Requirements.PNG)

-In the four quadrants above, each represents one the prioritisation categories, the **Must Have** section is the most important because it represents requirements which must be met in order to obtain a minimum viable product.
+In the four quadrants above, each represents one the prioritization categories, the **Must Have** section is the most important because it represents requirements which must be met in order to obtain a minimum viable product.
 The next step is representing the project requirements in a more development-digestible format using a **Kanban board**; the requirements will be broken down through **Stories and Epics**